signalfx/enhanced-rds-monitoring/README.md

 Under `Configure application parameters`, choose a name for your function and fill out the fields accordingly.

 **Parameters for the template using encrypted access tokens**
-- `EncryptedSignalFxAuthToken`: The Ciphertext blob output from your encryption of your SignalFx organization's access token
+- `EncryptedSignalFxAuthToken`: The Ciphertext blob output from your encryption of your Splunk Observability Cloud organization's access token
 - `KeyId`: The key ID of your KMS encryption key; it is the last section of the key's ARN.
 - `SelectedMetricGroups`: The metric groups you wish to send.
 Enter `All` if you want all available metrics.
 Otherwise, list the names of desired metric groups, spelled exactly as they are below, separated by single spaces.
 See [Metrics collected by this integration](#metric-groups-collected-by-this-integration) for options.
-- `Realm`: Your SignalFx Realm.
-To determine what realm you are in, check your profile page in the SignalFx web application.
+- `Realm`: Your Splunk Observability Cloud Realm.
+To determine what realm you are in, check your profile page in the Splunk Observability Cloud web application.
 Default: `us0`.

 **Parameters for the template using non-encrypted access tokens**
-- `SignalFxAuthToken`: Your SignalFx organization's access token
+- `SignalFxAuthToken`: Your Splunk Observability Cloud organization's access token
 - `SelectedMetricGroups`: The metric groups you wish to send.
 Enter `All` if you want all available metrics.
 Otherwise, list the names of desired metric groups, spelled exactly as they are below, separated by single spaces.
 See [Metrics collected by this integration](#metric-groups-collected-by-this-integration) for options.
-- `Realm`: Your SignalFx realm.
-To determine what realm you are in, check your profile page in the SignalFx web application.
+- `Realm`: Your Splunk Observability Cloud realm.
+To determine what realm you are in, check your profile page in the Splunk Observability Cloud web application.
 Default: `us0`.

-#### SignalFx realms defined:
+#### Splunk Observability Cloud realms defined:
-A realm is a self-contained deployment of SignalFx in which your organization is hosted.
+A realm is a self-contained deployment of Splunk Observability Cloud in which your organization is hosted.
 Different realms have different API endpoints.
 For example, the endpoint for sending data in the us1 realm is ingest.us1.signalfx.com, and the endpoint for the eu0 realm is ingest.eu0.signalfx.com.
 If you try to send data to the incorrect realm,